 Let's start with the main two CSS rules:

 Next, single-line block elements (that will reside on the same line as their surrounding tags) will have to be made either inline or inline-blocks.
-You don't want them to be full blocks, because preceding and following newlines in text will by themselves take care of spacing.
+You don't want them to be full blocks, because preceding and following newlines in the text will by introduce appropriate spacing.

 background-color: hsl(40, 50%, 90%);